xiaoju/activeLink/README.md

 `/api/logout `          log out!

 ## initial seeding of Database
-- using a mongoDB GUI like MongoHub or Robo3T, add one `association` record, including one event and its items, as per example file `/server/models/assoDraft.js`.
-Or from the management interface in mlab, in this case the assoDraft.js object must be converted to json format, for example by running JSON.stringify({object}) in the Chrome console.
+- using a mongoDB GUI like MongoHub or Robo3T, or from the management interface in mlabadd, create one `association` record, including one event and its items, as per example file `/server/models/assoSeed.json`.
+- NB a .json file can be obtained from a .js by running JSON.stringify({object.js}) in the Chrome console.

 ## authentication process